Advanced grep and awk Techniques - find/grep/awk Master Series

-Advanced guide covering grep environment variable optimization, next-gen high-speed tools, awk associative arrays, user-defined functions, and stream processing.
+The advanced guide covers grep environment variable optimization, next-generation high-speed tools, and awk's associative arrays, user-defined functions, and stream processing.
 Master professional-level data processing techniques.

-grep stands for "Global Regular Expression Print" - a command that extracts lines matching specific patterns from files or input.
-When combined with regular expressions, it becomes an extremely powerful search tool.
+grep stands for "Global Regular Expression Print".
+It extracts lines matching a pattern from files or input.
+Combined with regular expressions, it becomes an extremely powerful search tool.

 grep [options] pattern filename